mirage/mirage-www/data/wiki/tutorial-lwt.md

 amount of time, say 1 and 2 seconds and then one prints "Heads", the other "Tails".
 After both have finished, it prints "Finished" and exits.

-To sleep for some number of nanoseconds use `OS.Time.sleep_ns`, and to print to the console use `C.log`.
-Note that `OS` is a Mirage-specific module; if you are using Lwt in another context, use `Lwt_unix.sleep` and `Lwt_io.write`.
+To sleep for some number of nanoseconds use the function `sleep_ns` declared in the interface [Mirage_time.S](https://mirage.github.io/mirage-time/mirage-time/Mirage_time/module-type-S/index.html), and to print to the console use `Logs.info`.
+Note that `Mirage_time` is a Mirage-specific module; if you are using Lwt in another context, use `Lwt_unix.sleep` and `Lwt_io.write`.
 (You will also need to manually start the main event loop with `Lwt_main.run`.)